odhyp/sipd-ri/README.md

 TODO: update the product screenshot

-This project is a command-line application which helps SIPD-RI users automate repetitive tasks in [SIPD-RI](https://sipd.kemendagri.go.id/landing) web application, such as downloading reports, scraping tables, and performing batch operations such as approving or inputting data.
+SIPD-RI Helper is a command-line application which helps SIPD-RI users automate repetitive tasks in [SIPD-RI](https://sipd.kemendagri.go.id/landing) web application, such as downloading reports, scraping tables, and performing batch operations such as approving or inputting data.

 <!-- FEATURES -->